GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 sections provide recommendations for writing code in an ephemeral, evented execution context.

 {% Aside %}

-Several of these concepts are covered in [Migrate to Event Driven Background Scripts][eventbgscripts].
+Several of these concepts are covered in the Manifest V2 page, [Migrate to Event Driven Background Scripts][eventbgscripts].
 {% endAside %}

 ## Top-level event listeners {: #event_listeners }